PipeWire/pipewire/doc/spa/pod.md

 The most common way to construct a POD is on the stack.
 This does not require any memory allocations.
-The size of the POD can be estimated pretty easily and it the buffer is not large enough, an appropriate error will be generated.
+The size of the POD can be estimated pretty easily and if the buffer is not large enough, an appropriate error will be generated.

 The code fragment below initializes a pod builder to write into